happygoals/haemin-ryu-devlog/_posts/2019-12-02-pymetrics-assessment.md

 author: "Haemin Ryu"
 ---

 Through my application process for 2020 Software Engineer Program - Summer Internship Opportunity, I got to know myself better.
-By playing a series of 12 games to showcase my potential, beyond what I’ve submitted in your application and resume.
+By playing a series of 12 games to showcase my potential, beyond what I’ve submitted in my application and resume.
 This is powered by a program called pymetrics.

 The pymetrics games are designed to be fun and simple, and should take no longer than 20-30 minutes to complete.
-Collectively, they will help the company get a better understanding of who you are as an individual, learn how you think, and determine the types of roles you’re most likely to succeed in.
-After you finished, I could view a personalized report.
+Collectively, they will help the company get a better understanding of who I am as an individual, learn how I think, and determine the types of roles I'm most likely to succeed in.
+After I finished, I could view a personalized report.
 My completed pymetrics results will be considered by JPMorgan Chase for any position I apply to where pymetrics is a part of the application process.
 Pymetrics is supported on the following web browsers: Chrome, Safari, Firefox, IE 11.
 On mobile, you must be on a minimum of iOS 11 for Apple devices or 4.4 on Android devices.
 Pymetrics is not compatible with tablet devices.

 Learn more.. click [Pymetrics](https://www.pymetrics.com/employers/)